Kory111111111111111111/Chorgi/README.md

     * Set the Beats Per Minute (BPM).
     * Option to embed the tempo information directly into the MIDI file.
     * Generated MIDI files are automatically saved to a dedicated folder (`Documents/Chorgi MIDI Files`).
-    * **Drag and Drop:** Easily drag the generated MIDI file directly from the application into your Digital Audio Workstation (DAW).
+    * **Drag and Drop:** Easily drag the generated MIDI file directly from the application into your Digital Audio Workstation (DAW) or file explorer.
 * **Visualization & UI:**
     * Displays the generated chord progression names.
     * Includes a simple Piano Roll visualization of the generated notes (Chords, Bass, Arp, Melody).
+Notes are colored based on the part.
-    * Features Dark and Light UI themes.
+    * Features a Dark (Nord) UI theme.
-    * "Randomize" button to quickly generate new ideas.
+    * "🎲" Randomize button to quickly set all options to random values.
     * Status bar for feedback during generation.

 ## Usage

 1. Run the downloaded executable file.
 2. Select the desired musical parameters using the dropdown menus, radio buttons, checkboxes, and spin boxes in the GUI.
 3. Click the "Generate MIDI" button.
 4. The application will generate the MIDI data based on your selections.
 5. The generated MIDI file will be automatically saved in your `Documents/Chorgi MIDI Files` directory.
 The filename and save location will be displayed in the status bar.
 6. You can click and drag the file path displayed in the "Drag:" label directly into your DAW or file explorer.
 7. Use the "Regenerate Part" section to regenerate only the Arp, Melody, or Bassline using the current settings.
 This will save a *new* MIDI file containing only the regenerated part.
 8. Use the "🎲" (Randomize) button to set all options to random values.

 ## Contact